-There are few more painful experiences than standing by and feeling helpless as they struggle with cocaine misuse.
+There are few more painful experiences than standing by and feeling helpless as they struggle with cocaine addiction.
 Fortunately, however, you are anything but helpless.
 Consider the following steps you might take to help your friend or family member:

 - Talk with your friend or family.
-To the best of your ability, share your concerns with them while remaining open and non-judgmental.
+To the best of your ability, share your concerns with them while remaining open and non-judgemental.
 Be patient with him or her, remembering that they are in crisis, and work to ensure these conversations do not devolve into arguments.

 - When they are ready to enter treatment, do everything you can to help facilitate his or her transition.
 Work with them to secure referrals, make appointments with the treatment centre, and handle any remaining logistical issues that arise with his or her transition into care.

 - During this process, it is also very important to take care of yourself.
 Seeking out the support of family and friends as well as maintaining healthy habits can all help you during this difficult time.
-You may also consider seeking out individual therapy and a support group for people who are struggling with cocaine misuse.
+You may also consider seeking out individual therapy and a support group for people who are struggling with cocaine addiction.